GSP

 the overall root of the inspected data

 the sequence of keys or array indices that led to the current data node.
-With that information, the subdomain is able to jump to other ancestor or sibling data nodes within the tree (see also the "node_from_path" helper function).
+With that information, the subdomain is able to jump to other ancestor or sibling data nodes within the tree (Data::Reach is your friend for doing that).

 a flat hash containing an entry for any hash key met so far while traversing the tree.
 In case of name clashes, most recent keys (down in the tree) override previous keys.